Annielytix/Advanced-Databricks-for-ML-Build-2019/README.md

-# build2019-Azure Databricks for ML
+# build2019-Advanced Azure Databricks for ML
 Using Azure Databricks (Spark) for ML, this is the repository prsented at //build 2019 with additional homework examples, code and notebooks

 # Welcome